beforereal/CargoDeliveryTable/README.md

 # CargoDeliveryTable

-A table shows the status of cargos
+A table that customers can follow the information about their package